reachansari/spring-boot-mysql-k8s-demo/README.md

 docker image ls

 ## [Create kubernetes objects for spring-boot app and mysql database](#create-k8s)
-These files will be available under deploy folder
+These files will be available under deploy folder and need to be executed sequentially.

 kubectl apply -f mysql-credentials.yml